tpuschel/duality/core/README.md

 DCC is a typed lambda calculus featuring, among other things, dependent types, subtyping, gradual typing, unrestricted recursion and full type inference.

+Novel language features include the axiomatization of syntactical equality as a form of mapping, and the reformulation of traditional branching constructs as ones acting upon the inherent, ternary information of eliminations.

 To fully understand the whys and hows of DCC, it's best to follow the design evolution of a simple base calculus, eventually culminating in DCC.